rollerozxa/voxelmanip.se/_posts/2024-08-30-custom-actions-in-the-dolphin-context-menu.md

 ---
-title: Custom Actions in the Dolphin Context Menu
+title: Custom actions in the Dolphin context menu
 tags: Linux
 ---